zhentian-wan/codeschool/Git/git2/level1/README.md

 ### Split commits (Keyword: **edit**)
 Sometime you may want to split one single commit into 2 or even 3 commits.
+After change the keyword from 'pick' to 'edit', save it.
+First thing to do is reset the head:

+	git reset HEAD^

+After that add file and commit.

 ### Squash Commits